daronphang/programming-resources/design-patterns/dependencies/DIP.md

 Any of them can be misleading.

 In the context of interface and abstract base class, an example would be java.sql.Connection.
 If the methods make sense to your domain e.g. getAutoCommit(), createStatement(), it might be okay, but not if the methods make sense to a software library.
-As soon as you given in and **allow clients to see unnecessary methods**, you probably **violate both DIP and Liskov Substitution Principle**.
+As soon as you give in and **allow clients to see unnecessary methods**, you probably **violate both DIP and Liskov Substitution Principle**.
 Instead, the abstraction should be at a level that is **appropriate for your domain**.

 ## Example